AdriPerse/AI_Power_in_DS/README.md

 All input and output data used in the examples are stored in the [Data](data) folder.

 ## Discussion
 Do you believe AI will significantly shape the future of data science?
 Have you used the Code Interpreter, and what were your results?
-Please share your experiences and opinions in the comments below.
+Please share your experiences and opinions in the comments on [Medium](https://medium.com/@adri.perse/unleashing-the-power-of-ai-in-data-science-a-deep-dive-into-openais-code-interpreter-edbac26decda).
 Let’s start a conversation about the exciting intersection of AI and data science.